 - Reduce duplication and management costs with periodic functional reviews

 - A Participation Revolution: include people receiving aid in making the decisions that affect their lives

 - Increase collaborative humanitarian multi-year planning and funding

 - Harmonize and simplify reporting requirements

-- Cross cutting – Enhance engagement between humanitarian and development actors.”
+- Cross-cutting – Enhance engagement between humanitarian and development actors.”

 - Charter4Change – The Charter for Change is an action step stemming from the World Humanitarian Summit requesting international nongovernmental organizations (INGOs) to make a series of commitments and encourages southern-based nongovernmental organizations (NGOs) who partner with INGOs to commit to these goals and hold the INGOs accountable for adherence to the goals.

 - U.N.
 Sustainable Development Goals – This website outlines the 17 U.N.
-Sustainable Development Goals that were adopted by all member states in 2015.
+Sustainable Development Goals adopted by all member states in 2015.
 Collectively, they make up The 2030 Agenda for Sustainable Development, and provide “a shared blueprint for peace and prosperity for people and the planet, now and into the future.”